braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/best_practices.md

 ## Logging Impressions, Clicks, and Dismissals

-After extending your own custom objects to function as Content Cards, set up your code to capture valuable analytics such as impressions, clicks, and dismissals.
-One way you might approach this is through the use of a ContentCardable protocol that references and provides data to a helper file to be logged by the Braze SDK.
+After extending your own custom objects to function as Content Cards, logging valuale metrics like impressions, clicks, and dismissals is quick and simple.
+This can be done through the use of a ContentCardable protocol that references and provides data to a helper file to be logged by the Braze SDK.

-Since your objects conform to the contrentcardable protocol, loggin impressions, clicks and dismissals is as simple as.... one line...?

 {% include video.html id="INDVFUtv6Fc" align="center" %}
 #### __Implementation Components__<br><br>